 - Provide a wide variety of food for birds in different feeder styles that can accommodate all birds' different feeding preferences.

 - Use moving water in a sunny location to attract birds both with sounds and reflections, and take steps to keep bird baths full on the hottest summer days.

-Summer is a fantastic season to attract birds to your backyard, and if you take steps to meet birds' needs for food, water, shelter and nesting sites, you will be pleasantly surprised at how many different birds take you up on your avian hospitality.
+Summer is a fantastic season to attract birds to your backyard.
+If you take steps to meet birds' needs for food, water, shelter and nesting sites, you will be pleasantly surprised at how many different birds take you up on your avian hospitality.